-Does that mean I can take my iPhone 7 in the sea?
+Can I take my iPhone in the sea?

 Ah, well, that’s another no. You see IP Ratings are on a scale, with different tiers representing the level of protection from liquids.
 Some merely mean devices can be out in a light rainfall, while others assure you that underwater photography in pools is perfectly safe.

 To make things simpler we’ve broken down the various IP ratings below along with the iPhone models that qualify.
 The codes are made up of two numbers, with the first representing dust-proofing and the second waterproofing.